As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 Whether you want to repost some - or even all - of the UGC on your social channels is entirely up to you.

 Element #4: It doesn’t require a great amount of expertise

-While knowledge and experience are often essential in other traditional marketing efforts, such as setting up a successful Google Ads campaign, this isn’t always the case with UGC.
+While knowledge and experience are often essential in most traditional marketing efforts, that’s not always the case with UGC.

-A good user-generated content campaign can still be a challenge, but if you know who your target audience is and have a good grip of social media, then the process won’t be as difficult.
+A good UGC campaign can still be a challenge, but if you know who your target audience is and have a good grip on social media, then the process won’t be as difficult.

 Element #5: Honesty

 Who would you believe more?